StikyPiston/cheaty.nvim/README.md

 # Cheaty.nvim

-**Cheaty.nvim** is a Neovim plugin that allows you to create a configurable pop-up cheatsheet!
+**Cheaty.nvim** allows you to create a configurable pop-up cheatsheet!

 ## Installation